5 ways to bring a culture of celebration to your EMS agency

 While it was great to recognize them both for years of service, it also made me realize that what little celebration there is often comes only at the end of a career — which is hopefully punctuated by happiness and good health.

 EMS Week presents an opportunity to do more.
-From May 18 – 24, EMS organizations, regardless of their size or service model can celebrate their members in ways both large and small.
-Here are a few suggestions of how your department can get involved.
+Each May, EMS organizations, regardless of their size or service model can celebrate their members in ways both large and small.
+Here are a few suggestions on how your department can get involved.

 It can be a simple Facebook update, blog post, press release, or all three.
 You can also consider offering a small gift like a pin, plaque, or challenge coin as a token of appreciation.

 Honor career milestones

 You can also give a meaningful and higher-value gift at significant career milestones.
 The intent of gifts might be as a reminder of why an EMT entered the profession or to reinforce that personal fitness is essential for safety and longevity or to encourage lifelong learning and professional development.
 For instance: